spiral/docs/application/services.md

 To speed up model development, framework provide you simple class `Spiral\Core\Service` which can give you shorter access to [container and shared bindings](/framework/container.md).

-> Every Controller is Service.
-Every service is singleton by default (see [Declarative Singletons](/framework/container.md))
+> Every Controller is Service as well.
+Every service is stated as singleton by default (see [Declarative Singletons](/framework/container.md))

 ## Example Model
 The simpliest implementation of our service with shared bindings usage might look like: